-- The Town Council does not consider that adequate consideration has been given to how declining population forecasts impact specifically on settlements in Monmouthshire which has a higher proportion of older people than the Wales average?
-This scenario could result in more dwellings (some substantial and capable of being split into multiple occupation) becoming available as the older generation pass away so is there a need for all the new homes that are being forecast? - The Town Council is opposed to higher growth strategies that justify many more new houses on the basis that they will encourage job growth, help to meet the need for more affordable housing or improve the age structure of the population.
-The report offers little evidence other than aspiration that the jobs can be created within the county.
+- The Town Council does not consider that adequate consideration has been given to how declining population forecasts impact specifically on settlements in Monmouthshire which have higher proportions of older people than the Wales average.
+How has the situation of existing dwellings been factored into the modelling?
+In Abergavenny, some substantial dwellings capable of being split into multiple occupation could become available as the older generation passes away so this raises the question on whether there is the need for all the new homes that are being proposed.
+Isn't it more sustainable to look at existing housing stock as part of the solution rather than always looking at new build? - The Town Council is opposed to higher growth strategies predicated on more houses equals more jobs.
+There is little evidence to suggest that the preferred growth strategy option 5 would deliver more affordable housing or improve the age structure of the population.
+The report offers little evidence other than an aspiration that the jobs can be created within the county.
+What is the track record to date of attracting significant new employment to Monmouthshire?
 Pursuing these high growth strategies could be potentially damaging to the character of the county and detrimental to areas that should be protected.
 Once these areas have been developed, the character of the area changes dramatically. - In terms of the protection of areas, there is little mention in the report about the impact of growth on areas that should be protected.
 The 'traffic light' tables consider heritage and environment impact but there is little reference in the body of the text.
-The need to protect areas should be a key driver in the spatial distribution of growth. - Welsh Government is seeking to reduce the need to travel and to increase active travel journeys.
+The need to protect areas should be a key driver in the spatial distribution of growth. - Growth Option 2 would represent a similar dwelling completion rate to that that has been achieved in recent years in contrast to the overly ambitious dwelling completion rates required for option 5.
+The Town Council does not agree with such unrealistic aspirations although we can appreciate why MCC is promoting such an option.
+We are of the opinion that the evidence on higher growth rates given the current economic and environmental uncertainties is unconvincing.
+Pursuing higher growth rates to satisfy ideology that the area and council must be ambitious is considered a risky strategy with the current uncertainties.
+For this reason, the Town Council does not wish to see options promoting higher growth rates pursued at the current time and therefore Option 2 is our preferred growth option.
+It may be appropriate at the first review of the replacement LDP to revisit growth options. - Welsh Government is seeking to reduce the need to travel and to increase active travel journeys.
 Some options in the report aim to reduce the county's excess of out-commuting over in-commuting to the 2001 level, but they say nothing about reducing commuting within the county.
 Jobs must be brought nearer to homes or most homes must be near job opportunities (or served by high quality public transport to jobs).
-We believe most new housing should be in the south of the county where job creation prospects seem greatest and public transport will benefit from Metro and other investments. - Option 3 and Option 4 of the spatial options include distributing growth in rural and secondary settlements.
-Unless more can be done to encourage and support small and medium size housebuilders to enter this sector, it is unlikely that small sites will be developed.
-Therefore the deliverability of these options and ultimately the plan is questionable.
+We believe most new housing should be in the south of the county where job creation prospects seem greatest and public transport will benefit from Metro and other investments.